Research project / business internship

 Assessment form and procedure

 Note: Since September 2022 the registration of research projects is digitalised in OSIRIS Case.
 Did you start your project before 2022 and is your project not registered in OSIRIS Case?
-Please use the assessment method described below.
+Please use the assessment method described at the bottom of this tab.

 Your examiner has to complete the final assessment form in OSIRIS Case (within 10 working days after submission of your report), including the plagiarism report and the motivation of the grades.
 For more information, please check the OSIRIS Case examiner manual.
 The second reviewer or supervisor host institute will receive a notification from OSIRIS Case once the form has been completed and is asked to approve the final assessment.

-Once your second reviewer or supervisor host institute has approved the final assessment you will receive an e-mail with instructions to upload your final report for the OSIRIS Thesis Archive.
+Once your second reviewer or supervisor host institute has approved the final assessment you will receive an e-mail with instructions to upload your final report for the OSIRIS Case.
 Once you upload your report, the grade will be registered in OSIRIS Student.

 OSIRIS Thesis Archive